ukaea/multiparser/docs/builtin_parsers.md

 \*\* Requires the extra `arrow` to be installed.

 These are executed when using "tracking" (see [Tracking and Tailing](tracking_and_tailing.md)) on recognised file types without custom parser specification.
 Note they assume the data can be loaded as a **single level dictionary**.

-## Custom Parsing

-To have more of a handle on how and what information is retrieved from the